Your trusted partner in cosmetic care abroad

 Everything you need to know before your procedure

 Plan for 7–10 days.
 Simple removal patients can be at the shorter end, while en bloc or combination procedures benefit from the full stay.
-This covers your consultation, surgery, and follow-up before flying home.
+This covers your consultation and imaging review, the surgery itself, and a follow-up appointment before flying home.

 Nick Peplow